1. Home>

 Vosotras / Vosotrostomaréisyou (plural) will drink

-Ellas / Ellos / Ustedestomaránthey will drink, you (plural formal) will drink
+Ellas / Ellos / Ustedestomaránthey will drink

 Or use our app: